AP 2-D Art and Design Portfolio

 Learn all about the course and exam.
 Already enrolled?
 Join your class in My AP.

-You will submit a portfolio of artwork for evaluation at the end of the school year.
-You’ll upload digital images of your work and commentary online and also send in physical artworks.
+You’ll submit a portfolio of artwork for evaluation at the end of the school year.

 The three Art and Design portfolios (2-D, 3-D, and Drawing) share a basic, two-section structure, which requires you to show a fundamental competence and range of understanding in visual concerns and methods.
 Each section contributes to the final portfolio score, which is on a 5-point scale.